-We're hearing from many users who switched to Windows 7 (or newer): Outlook always prompts for permission to open attachments and the checkbox for "Always ask before opening this type of file" is grayed out.
+We're hearing from many users: Outlook always prompts for permission to open attachments and the checkbox for "Always ask before opening this type of file" is grayed out.
 This is due to User Access Control (UAC) restrictions in Windows.

 1: Run Outlook as Administrator and open the attachments, removing the check from "Always ask before opening this type of file" box.
 After you set the desired file types to open without asking, you can run Outlook normally.

 2: If you know the file types and are comfortable editing the registry or want to change it via policy, you'll need to identify the file type in HKEY_CLASSES_ROOT or (buried under) HKEY_LOCAL_MACHINE if Windows 10 64bit and Office 2016 32bit.
 After locating the key, create or change the EditFlags Binary value to 00 00 01 00.

 - Choose Run as Administrator.